Kabenge42/Finance_ML_Analytics_Platform/README.md

 ### Optional Dependencies

-**Dashboards**: Streamlit and Dash are not included in `requirements.txt` by default.
-To use interactive dashboards:
+**Dashboards**: Streamlit and Dash are included in `requirements.txt` for interactive dashboard functionality.
+If you encounter issues or prefer to install them separately:

 ```powershell
 pip install streamlit dash plotly
 ```

-These can be added to `requirements.txt` or installed separately as needed.
+**Note**: Dashboard dependencies (streamlit>=1.30.0, dash>=2.14.0) are included by default in the unified requirements.txt but are optional in pyproject.toml.

 ### TensorFlow Installation